-- Grievance means a complaint which has been filed by a complainant relating to the alleged violations of any state or federal anti-discrimination laws. - Complaint means a written, signed charge alleging specific acts, conditions or circumstances, which are in violation of the anti-discrimination laws.
-Complaints may be submitted by mail, fax, email or hand-delivery to any district or school administrator, or to any employee designated under WAC 392-190-060, or to the district compliance officer responsible for investigating discrimination complaints.
+· Grievance means a complaint which has been filed by a complainant relating to the alleged violations of any state or federal anti-discrimination laws.

+Complaint means a written, signed charge alleging specific acts, conditions or circumstances, which are in violation of the anti-discrimination laws.
+Complaints may be submitted by mail, fax, email or hand-delivery to any district or school administrator, or to any employee designated under WAC 392-190-060, or to the district Title IX/Civil Rights Compliance Officer responsible for investigating discrimination complaints.
 Any district employee who receives a complaint that meets these criteria will promptly notify the compliance officer.